ddinu/observable/README.rst

 Boost.Signals2 and Qt are pretty cool libraries and do their jobs well.

-This library is not meant to replace signals and slots, it focuses more on providing easy to use observable properties, values and eventually collections for patterns like MVC and reactive programming in general.
+This library is not meant to replace signals and slots, it focuses more on providing easy to use observable objects and expressions that can help with patterns like MVC and reactive programming.

 Choose whichever library works best for your case; you can even choose them both (for example, have your models use this library and your views use Qt).